 One of the easiest, best ways to make more money in your small business is to properly price your products.
 Find the sweet spot of pricing, and you’ll have great revenues, at good margins.
 Go too high, and you risk losing potential business.
 Go too low, and you leave money lying on the table, and you also could jeopardize the financial health of your business.

-To price the products in your small retail business, you first need to know your cost of goods (COG).
+In order to price the products in your small retail business, you first need to know your cost of goods (COG).
 Cost of goods is a fancy term for the amount it costs you to produce or procure (buy) the product.

 Manufacturing COG For Products